DraftKings seeks partners for sports betting in New Jersey

 ATLANTIC CITY, N.J.
-(AP) — A major daily fantasy sports platform is seeking casino partners in New Jersey to offer sports betting if the U.S. Supreme Court legalizes it.
+(AP) — DraftKings is seeking casino partners in New Jersey to offer sports betting if the U.S. Supreme Court legalizes it.

-DraftKings has contacted potential casino partners with an eye to offering sports betting in New Jersey.
+The leading fantasy sports company has contacted potential casino partners with an eye to offering sports betting in New Jersey.

-The Supreme Court is expected to rule soon on the state’s challenge to a law limiting sports betting to just four states.
+The Supreme Court is considering the state’s challenge to a law limiting sports betting to just four states.
+A ruling could come as early as next week.

-The company, with 10 million customers, has a well-known platform and infrastructure to quickly take advantage of a favorable sports betting ruling.
-The firm says it has no announcements at this time regarding any deal with a casino, and didn’t mention plans for other states.
+The company, with 10 million customers, has a well-known infrastructure to quickly take advantage of a favorable sports betting ruling.
+The firm says it has no announcements at this time regarding any deal with a casino and didn’t mention plans for other states.

 Most Read Nation & World Stories